Healthcare Insights

 Academic medical centers (AMCs) are hospitals that provide patient care as well as education for healthcare providers.
 These facilities also usually partner with at least one medical school accredited by the Liaison Committee on Medical Education (LCME) or the American Osteopathic Association (AOA).

-As of April 2024, Definitive Healthcare tracks 216 active AMCs in the U.S. The number of AMCs located in each state varies from zero to 17.
-The overall average number of AMCs based in each state is five.
+As of July 2025, Definitive Healthcare tracks 226 active AMCs in the U.S. The number of AMCs per state ranges from zero to 18, with an average of four per state nationwide.

 Using the Definitive Healthcare HospitalView product, we ranked U.S. states by number of academic medical centers.